Suhaibinator/URouter/README.md

 )
 ```

-See the `examples/user-auth` directory for a complete example of user-returning authentication and the `examples/auth-levels` directory for a complete example of authentication levels.
+See the `examples/user-auth` directory for a complete example of user-returning authentication and the `examples/auth` directory for a complete example of basic authentication.

 ### Custom Error Handling